 05 of 10

-Cruise ships are crowded.I have never been on a cruise ship where I could not find a quiet corner to read a book or be alone with my spouse.
+All cruise ships have a quiet corner where you can read a book or be alone with your spouse or travel companions.
 Although a cruise ship with over 3000 passengers can seem crowded at times, it is no more so than most hotels, restaurants, or resorts.
 Cruise ship managers understand crowd control much like they do at Disney World.
 Luxury cruise ships usually have plenty of space per passenger and many spacious common areas.

 06 of 10